Kitware/pan3d/docs/README.md

 [![PyPI Version][pypi-v-image]][pypi-v-link]
 [![License][apache-license-image]][license-link]

 Pan3D aims to be an utility package for viewing and processing a wide variety of multidimensional datasets.
 Any dataset that can be interpreted with [xarray][xarray-link] can be explored and rendered with Pan3D.
+[Read The Doc][docs-link] is available for additional information.

 XArray Viewer is a Pan3D application focused on geospatial rendering use cases.
 This is a graphical user interface leveraging the Pan3D infrastructure to help geospatial scientists explore data.